ngimb64/ngimb64.github.io/_posts/2024-07-13-crafting-clean-code-setting-up-projects-for-maintainability-and-scalability.md

     # Exception handler occurs if unknown exception occurs that is not caught in scope of main
     except Exception:
-        # This ensures that the full stack trace of the exception is displayed
+        # This ensures that the exceptions full stack trace is displayed (not safe for production, dev only)
         import traceback
         traceback.print_exc()

         # This sections logic could also be adjusted where to the above code runs when the program is
         # set to debug mode or exception information is stored locally to a file (not the most secure)
-        # or to a remote logging system (ideal for production enviroments) when debug mode is not set
+        # or to a remote logging system (ideal for production enviroments)

 # The interpreter prefers a single whitespace at the bottom of the file